microbean/microbean-base-specification/README.md

-# microbean-base-specification
+# microBean™ Base Specification

-The `microbean-base-specification` project specifies the minimal set of APIs available to any microBean-based application or component.
+The `microbean-base-specification` project specifies the minimal set of APIs available to any microBean™-based application or component.

 ## Components